Timecop

-Timecop is a 1994 American science fiction action film directed by Peter Hyams and co-written by Mike Richardson and Mark Verheiden.
+Timecop is a 1994 American science fiction action film shot and directed by Peter Hyams and co-written by Mike Richardson and Mark Verheiden.
 Richardson also served as executive producer.
 The film is based on Timecop, a story created by Richardson, written by Verheiden, and drawn by Ron Randall, which appeared in the anthology comic Dark Horse Comics, published by Dark Horse Comics.
 It is the first installment in the Timecop franchise.

 The film stars Jean-Claude Van Damme as Max Walker, a police officer in 1994, with time travel having been made possible, and later a U.S. federal agent in 2004.
 It also stars Ron Silver as corrupt senator Aaron McComb and Mia Sara as Melissa Walker, the agent's wife.
 The story follows Walker's life as he fights time-travel crime and investigates the politician's plans.

 Timecop remains Van Damme's highest-grossing film as a lead actor (his second to break the $100 million barrier worldwide).
 Although met with mixed reviews, it is generally regarded by critics as one of Van Damme's best films.

 Plot

 In 1863 Gainesville, Georgia, a time traveler armed with futuristic weapons slaughters five Confederate soldiers and steals their shipment of gold bullion.

 By 1994, time travel has been invented by Dr. Hans Kleindast, prompting the U.S. Department of Justice to establish the Time Enforcement Commission (TEC) to prevent alterations to history.
 Travel to the future is impossible, but changes to the past can create ripples that reshape the present.
-Senator Aaron McComb volunteers to oversee the TEC, while police Captain Eugene Matuzak becomes its first commissioner.
-Detective Max Walker is offered a position, but before he can accept, he and his wife Melissa are attacked at home by unknown assailants.
+Senator Aaron McComb volunteers to oversee the TEC, while police Commander Eugene Matuzak becomes its first commissioner.
+Detective Max Walker is offered a position, but before he can accept, he and his wife, Melissa, are attacked at home by unknown assailants.
 Walker survives, but Melissa is killed in an explosion.

 By 2004, Walker is a veteran TEC agent.
 He travels to 1929 to apprehend his former partner, Lyle Atwood, who has been exploiting knowledge of the Wall Street Crash for financial gain.
 Atwood admits he is working for McComb, who is secretly funding his failing presidential campaign through illicit time travel, but refuses to testify for fear McComb will erase his family.
 Atwood is executed, and Walker grows suspicious of McComb.

 After surviving another ambush, Walker is partnered with rookie agent Sarah Fielding.
 They travel to 1994 to investigate a disturbance and witness the younger McComb about to be bought out of a computer chip company by his partner, Jack Parker.
 The 2004 McComb arrives, warns his younger self of the chip's future value, and kills Parker.
 He also cautions his younger counterpart against making physical contact, since two versions of the same matter cannot coexist without mutual destruction.
 Fielding betrays Walker, revealing she works for McComb, but is gravely wounded in the ensuing gunfight as McComb escapes.